 - Security – Security updates come quickly, and you can apply them with just one click.
 If you update your WooCommerce platform and plugins regularly, you will have a very reliable and secure platform to do your business.

-- A large number of official extensions – There are more than 400 official extensions for WooCommerce, ranging from analytics, payments, shipping, to marketing and accounting.
+- A large number of official extensions – There are more than 400 official extensions for WooCommerce, ranging from analytics, payments, and shipping, to marketing and accounting.

 - Extremely affordable – In comparison to other platforms, WooCommerce is always significantly more cost-effective.
 A WooCommerce store, depending on its size, can be set up in a matter of days.